emcruise/tor-rootkit/README.md

 | `help`  | Shows the help menu |
 | `^C` or `exit` | Exits the shell and returns to listener shell |
 | `os <command>` | Executes a command in the clients shell and returns the output |
+| `background` | Keeps the connection to a client and returns to listener

 ## Contribution
 All contributions are appreciated.